Cryptocurrency crackdowns continue as FCA bans ‘the world's largest crypto exchange’ in the UK

+Since the FCA issued the warning over the safety and security of cryptocurrency exchange platform Binance, it has been under greater scrutiny from customers, regulators and banks alike.

-The move comes as countries around the world have become increasingly sceptical of crypto’s rapid rise and centrality to emerging avenues for money laundering and organised crime.
+The move came as part of a wave of international action from state authorities across the globe who have grown alarmed by crypto’s rapid rise and centrality to emerging avenues for money laundering and organised crime.

-Last week (June 21) saw the Chinese Government declare that it would be clamping down on the considerable amount of cryptocurrency mining taking place in the country, with the impact of the announcement seeing Bitcoin, Dogecoin and Ethereum prices tumbling.
+On June 21 the Chinese Government declared that it would be clamping down on the considerable amount of cryptocurrency mining taking place in the country, with the impact of the announcement seeing Bitcoin, Dogecoin and Ethereum prices tumbling.

 Bitcoin prices even dipped below the much-feared $30,000 threshold which many commentators claimed could result in mass selling off of the cryptocurrency and even greater volatility.